nokeeo/donald-pinckney.github.io/_posts/idris/2019-05-23-idris-intro.md

 I don't want to introduce Idris by talking about the theory of dependent types, rather I want to show it via demonstration by developing a simple binary tree insertion algorithm.

-## How to Represent a Binary Search Tree
+## Representing a Binary Search Tree

 First we need a way to represent a binary (search) tree.
 Recall that in a binary tree each node of the tree contains a value (say a natural number), and possible contains left and / or right subtrees.
 We can represent this in Idris as the following type: